solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 address-specific CUs (= `address_cu`) remain to be unchanged due to the temporal stalemate of relevant transaction processing.
-Collectively, each addresses get equal amount of opportunity to execute transactions in round-robin fashion, assuming no priority-fee premium is paid to interrupt the orderly processing.
+Collectively, each addresses get equal amount of opportunity to execute transactions in round-robin fashion while contributing decrease of other `base_cu_price`, assuming no priority-fee premium is paid to interrupt the orderly processing.

-On top of the direct appreciation of fairness, this proposal also obsoletes both the existing block-wide CU limit and the account-write CU limit to overcome their inherent unfairness and problems.
+On top of the direct appreciation of aforementioned fairness, this proposal also obsoletes both the existing block-wide CU limit and the account-write CU limit to overcome their inherent unfairness and problems.
 Towards that end, rather drastic technical and economical changes are needed for this proposal as described below.

 ## Detailed Design